socal-ucr/socal-ucr.github.io/_docs/04-setting-up-workloads.md

 title: "Setting Up the Workloads"
 permalink: /eBPF-tutorial/docs/workload/
 excerpt: "Setting up the workloads for tutorial."
-last_modified_at: 2024-08-15T08:48:05-04:00
+last_modified_at: 2025-09-01T08:48:05-04:00
 toc: false
 ---

-## Step 5: Setting up the Docker Containers for Triton server and client
+## Step 6: Setting up the Docker Containers for Triton Server and Client

-In this step, we will set up a Docker container for the Triton server and client and configure the example model repository.
+In this step, we will set up Docker containers for the Triton server and client, and configure the example model repository.

-### 1. Create the Docker Container for the Triton Inference Server
+### 1. Run Triton Server in Docker

-Clone the `server` repository to get the example model repository.
+To begin, clone the `server` repository to get the example model repository and set it up.

 ```bash
 git clone -b r25.08 https://github.com/triton-inference-server/server.git
 cd server/docs/examples
 ```

-### 2. Change the Fetch Model Link
+### 2. Fetch the Models

-To fetch the models for the server, you'll need to update the fetch model link.
-You can do this by following the changes suggested in the PR link [here](https://github.com/triton-inference-server/server/pull/7621/files).

-After making the necessary changes, run the script to fetch the models:
+Run the script to fetch the models:

 ```bash
 ./fetch_models.sh